 Crisis Communications and Social Media

 Greg Hoplamazian, Ph.D., associate professor of communication, specializes in media psychology with an emphasis on advertising effectiveness and how social media play a role in persuasion.
-He can speak on how this crisis is so different from others, how social media has played a positive and negative role during the pandemic, and what health communicators could do to better address the concerns of the public.
+He can speak to how brands are advertising and speaking to consumers during the coronavirus pandemic.

 Gayle Cicero, Ed.D., clinical assistant professor in the School Counseling program, can give tips on talking to your kids about the coronavirus, coping with disappointment caused by coronavirus cancellations, practicing mindfulness, and preventing and managing trauma associated with the pandemic.